miyako/wak-ftp/install.md

 ```
 var ftp = require(solution.getFolder("path") + "Modules/ftp");
 ```
 The advantage is that you can define a portable path relative to the solution.

-Note that the subpath (Modules/ in the example above) is hard-coded for each require call.
+Note that the subpath (Modules/ in the example above) needs to be hard-coded for each require call.

 ---